BeauBeannie/tinguhasabulan/README.md

 Follow these steps to install **Tinguha sa Bulan**:

-‼️ **NOTE**: The game is currently available only on Android devices with screen sizes closer to 2340 x 1080.

-Follow these steps to install **Tinguha sa Bulan**:

 1. **Download the Game**
    Visit the [latest release](https://github.com/BeauBeannie/tinguhasabulan/releases/tag/v1.0.0) and download the APK file or use this [direct link](https://github.com/BeauBeannie/tinguhasabulan/releases/download/v1.0.0/TsB.apk) to download the game directly.